 - Toasted Coconut Flakes, for topping

-- Prepare the kale by removing the stems and cutting the leaves into 1/4" strips.
-Towards the end of the rice being ready, heat the tablespoon of olive in a large, wide pot.
+- Prepare the kale by removing the stems and cutting the leaves into 1/4 inch strips.
+Towards the end of the rice being ready, heat 1 tablespoon of olive oil in a large, wide pot.
 Add in the garlic, cooking for roughly a minute.
 Add the chopped kale and stir to coat with the garlic.
-Add in the vegetable broth, cover, and let kale cook for 5 minutes, stirring occasionally.
+Add in 1/2 cup vegetable broth, cover, and let kale cook for 5 minutes, stirring occasionally.

-- Serve greens over a heft scoop of turmeric rice and top with toasted cashews and coconut.
+- Serve greens over a large scoop of turmeric rice and top with toasted cashews and coconut.

-I think what I love most about this meal is that the variations are endless while the flavor profiles stay the same.
-You could mix up the greens, change out the grain, add protein- completely change the meal all while keeping the coconut/turmeric flavors.
+What I love most about this meal is that the variations are endless while the flavor profiles stay the same.
+You could mix up the greens, change out the grain, and add protein, completely changing the meal.
+All while keeping the coconut and turmeric flavors.

-Add Protein: My favorite thing to do is toss in chickpeas with the kale but other legumes would work, or tofu.
+Protein: My favorite thing to do is toss in chickpeas with the kale but other legumes or tofu would work, too.

-Rice: I love brown rice but I know that it takes a bit of time to cook.
+Grains: I love brown rice but it takes a bit of time to cook.
 Turmeric works beautifully with millet and cuts the cooking time in half.